-- 1. First and foremost, an Opportunity to Meet Other Armenian Teens, in local communities, in the USA or all over the word.
+- 1. First and foremost an Opportunity to Meet Other Armenian Teens, in local communities, in the USA or all over the word.
 Scouting and sports are magnets to meet new friends.
 Lifelong friendships, so important in life, develop. - 2.
-Cultural socialization, connection to Armenian roots, opportunity to improve the language, learning about our culture, getting engaged with the community and Armenia.
-This Armenian experience that a young Homenetmen member is exposed to is such an advantage, compared to others who lack a similar grounding. - 3.
+Connection to Armenian roots, opportunity to improve the language, learning about our culture, getting engaged with the community and Armenia.
+This Armenian experience that a Homenetmen young member is exposed to is such an advantage, compared to others who lack a similar grounding. - 3.
 Social and Networking Skills: Members learn how to handle challenges in interactions, improve interpersonal skills, values that one does not always learn in the classroom or at home. - 4.
-Valuable Mentorship, Internship, Community Service Experience: In today's competitive world, the youth need strong resume's for college admission.
-The Homenetmen experience, mentorship as well as internship opportunities offered to them at young age and exposure to community service, not only enriches the member, but is a gateway to college admissions and also to workforce and life. - 5.
-Skill and Management Expertise Development: If one serves as a scout leader, coach or an executive, one builds enough skill, confidence, independent judgement to become a successful leader in future personal and professional life.
-A lot of management techniques are learned through the Homenetmen experience.
+Valuable Community Service Experience: In today's competitive world, the youth need strong resume's for college admission.
+The Homenetmen experience and exposure to community service is a gateway to college admissions and also to workforce. - 5.
+Skill Development: If one serves as a scout leader, coach or an executive, one builds enough skill, confidence, independent judgement to become a successful leader in future personal and professional life.
+A lot of management techniques are learned thru the Homenetmen experience.

-All of the above are time tested real benefits that many Homenetmenagans have enjoyed through the years.
+All of the above are time tested real benefits that many Homenetmenagans have enjoyed thru the years.